 The demand for quality non-destructive testing inspectors is high, especially in the Houston area.

 "With recent incidents like the ITC tank fire, quality inspectors are needed more than ever," said Rowland.
 "To be a great inspector, you must be able to make the final decision and be confident that it is the right one for the safety of everyone."

 To find the issue, sometimes you have to "look at each problem like a detective," said Rowland.
 "The first step is to listen and understand the problem.
 You have to have the math and engineering skills but also be willing to do the tedious work to rule out all possibilities."

-“Our program has been rated top in the country,” Rowland said.
-“I’m proud of the exceptional students that graduate from our program.
-Many get hired before graduation and go to work for local contractors.”
+"Our program has been rated top in the country," Rowland said.
+"I'm proud of the exceptional students who graduate from our program.
+Many get hired before graduation and go to work for local contractors."